Where To Purchase My Ad-Free Downloadable PDF’s:

 This crochet duster is worked as one very long piece and then seamed on the sides.
 With the two-row repeat, it’s a relaxing project.
 And with the yarn used in this pattern, it’s a lightweight project, which means no sweating while you create.

-If you love this, you might also like the Sutherland Crochet Vest Pattern.
+If you love this, you might also like the Lacy Pineapple Crochet Wrap or the Sutherland Crochet Vest Pattern.

 Have you ever worn a long crochet duster?
 It can be styled in different ways and worn over a variety of outfits.
 Throw on a belt as an extra accessory.
 This will also add shape to the design.